Actively Recruiting

 - Presence of organic diseases such as tuberculosis, polyps, Crohn's disease, tumors, or congenital megacolon

-- Neurological disorders including Parkinson's disease
+- Neurological disorders such as Parkinson's disease

 - History of chronic pain or substance abuse including opioids